-The Shariah ruling on drawings of people has been long debated, with many new Muslims wondering if they are allowed to keep drawings that they created before becoming Muslim or if they need to throw them away.
+The Shariah ruling on people’s drawings has long been debated, with many new Muslims wondering if they are allowed to keep drawings they made before becoming Muslim, or if they must throw them away.

-The answer may surprise you, as it isn’t what you think!
-This article takes a deep dive into the question of drawings of people in Islam and what the Quran, Sunnah, and scholars say about the topic!
+The answer may surprise you, because it’s not what you think!
+This article takes a deep dive into the issue of drawing people in Islam and what the Sunnah and scholars say about it!

 Islam has addressed issues of creating human or creature drawings in different ways.